 Yes, most eresources can be used on mobile devices.
 Increasingly, many have responsive websites which can be used equally successfully on any device.
 Some require you to download an app.
-If you have any difficulty using an eresoure on your mobile device contact your librarian for asssiatnce.
+If you have any difficulty using an eresource on your mobile device contact your librarian for assistance.

 The library pays for these resources and usually the licence agreement restricts access to GCU staff and students.